Jobrien0394/Jobrien0394/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently working on my form for an apprenticeship at Fetch Rewards and I'm working on recreating super mario bros.
+- 🔭 I’m currently working on the computer science course through coursera and I'm working on recreating super mario bros.
 (NES) using npm packages.

 - 🌱 I’m currently learning more about JavaScript, C++, and Unity.
-As well as Machine Learning.
+As well as, Java and Software Development.

-- 👯 I’m looking to collaborate on projects you're working on.
+- 👯 I’m looking to collaborate on projects you're working on or more ideas for a web app/software.

-- 🤔 I’m looking for help with learning more JavaScript
+- 🤔 I’m looking for help with learning more about JavaScript.

-- 💬 Ask me about how I did in school
+- 💬 Ask me about how I did in school.

-- 📫 📱 How to reach me: j.obrien0394@gmail.com, 502-794-2589
+- 📫 📱 How to reach me: j.obrien0394@gmail.com, 502-794-2589.

-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.

 - ⚡ JavaScript Fun fact: JavaScript was created in only 10 days!
 Quite Interesting right?
 Yes, Eich took only 10 days to create JavaScript and when released, it used to cover a very small portion of a proper programming language.